Alex-ray/docker-postgres-react-redux-graphql-hmr-ssr-kit/README.md

 ./bin/start_production.sh
 ```

 In prod mode sources are added to docker image rather than mounted from host.
-Nginx serves static files, proxy pass to gunicorn for django app.
+Nginx serves static files, proxy pass to node for app.
 Logs in `logs` dir.

 #### enable ssl
 Copy your .key and .crt files to `nginx/ssl` and run `./bin/deploy.sh`.

 ## install dependencies

 ```sh
 # frontend
 ./bin/npm_frontend.sh install [package] --save-dev